bisgardo/uber-challenge/README.md

 0. Install the Go App Engine SDK (has batteries included) using instructions found elsewhere.
 1. Create an App Engine trial account, give Google your credit card info, and make the sign of the cross.
 2. Create project in the console
-3. Create Cloud SQL instance in the [web console](https://console.cloud.google.com) .
+3. Create a Cloud SQL instance in the [web console](https://console.cloud.google.com).
 Make sure it's in the correct location (cannot be changed later) and make sure that your app is authorized to access it (which it should be automatically).
 4. Open the Cloud Shell (upper right corner of the console).
-Connect to the database using the command `gcloud beta sql connect [DB-instance-ID]`.
+Connect to the database using the command `gcloud beta sql connect [DB-instance-ID] --user=root`.
 Then create the database `locations` using the MySQL command `create database locations;`.
 5. After changing the `application` field of `app.yaml` to the ID of your project, deploy the app using the local command `goapp deploy`, executed from the root directory of the project.
 A browser window will open to log in to